anshjaiswal11/RMS/README.md

    git push origin master
    ```

 8. **Submit a Pull Request**: Go to your forked repository on GitHub and submit a pull request to the main repository.
-Provide a clear description of your changes.
+Provide a clear description of your changes..

 ## Support